ItsGabeReal/CFOPPractice/README.md

 # CFOPPractice

-A flashcard style tool for practicing practice CFOP algorithms with links to video examples.
+A flashcard style tool for practicing CFOP algorithms with links to video examples.

 **Preview:**
 <br>